simonmichael/hledger/hledger/hledger.m4.md

 With `archive` added to a rules file, the `import` command will archive each successfully processed data file or data command output in an `archive/` subdirectory of the `data/` directory next to the main journal file.
-(`archive/` keeps archived files out of sight of the `source` rule's glob pattern, which might otherwise re-match them.)
 The archive file name will be based on the rules file and the data file's modification date and extension (or for a data-generating command, the current date and the ".csv" extension).
 The original data file, if any, will be removed.